-- 19. National Authorities are invited to express their interest in participating in the Mentorship/Partnership Programme for 2021 by filling in and submitting the application form provided in Annex 1 to this Note. - 20.
-Application forms should be received by 30 April 2021.
-All applications should be addressed to the Director of the International Cooperation and Assistance Division, OPCW, Johan de Wittlaan 32, 2517 JR The Hague, the Netherlands.
-Applications should also be submitted by email attachment (ipb@opcw.org) with a copy to Mr Pavlo Byalyk (pavlo.byalyk@opcw.org), Senior Programme Officer in the Implementation Support Branch of the International Cooperation and Assistance Division. - 21.
-Additional information about the Programme may be obtained from Mr Byalyk (Tel: +31 (0)70 416 3376, Email: pavlo.byalyk@opcw.org).
+- 18. All applications must be formally endorsed by the Head of the National Authority.
+Participating States Parties' representatives are required to obtain any necessary visas (including transit visas) before travelling.
+If so required, the Secretariat will provide selected participants with a visa support letter. - 19.
+National Authorities are invited to express their interest in participating in the Mentorship/Partnership Programme for 2022 by filling in and submitting the application form provided in Annex 1 to this Note. - 20.
+Applications should be addressed to the Director of the International Cooperation and Assistance Division (ICA), OPCW, and submitted by email attachment to the Implementation Support Branch of the ICA (ipb@opcw.org) with a copy to Mr Pavlo Byalyk (pavlo.byalyk@opcw.org), Senior Programme Officer, and Mr James Pettit (james.pettit@opcw.org), Programme Officer, before 15 May 2022. - 21.
+Additional information about the Programme may be obtained from Mr Byalyk (Tel: +31 (0)70 416 3376; Email: pavlo.byalyk@opcw.org).